-Franchising may be a great alternative way to own a business, or to expand your business opportunity into new markets and increase your market share.
-However, you must consider franchising carefully because franchising is a unique business model whereby you are as the franchisee do not have the absolute power to control the way you manage your business, but you must follow the operational standards and guidelines set out in the franchise agreement.
+Franchising may be a great alternative way to own a business, or to expand into new markets and increase market share.
+However, you must consider franchising carefully because franchising is a unique business model whereby you as the franchisee do not have the absolute power to control the way you manage your business; you must follow the operational standards and guidelines set out in the franchise agreement and operations manual.

-Further, the franchise agreement and other documents in respect to franchising in most cases are lengthy legal documents that contain complex legal language and issues that require franchise legal experts to analyze and explain.
+Further, the franchise agreement and other documents with respect to franchising are lengthy legal documents that contain complex legal language and issues that require franchise legal experts to analyse and explain.

-Tang Law can assist you to understand your rights and responsibilities pertaining in the franchise documents and under the law.
-We can also assist you to understand the risks involved when buying into franchising and provide you with a risk appraisal and risk management strategy if required.
+Tang Law can help you understand your rights and responsibilities under the franchise documents and under the relevant laws.
+We can also assist you to understand the risks involved when buying a franchise and provide you with a risk appraisal and risk management strategy if required.